What Agile Project Management Looks Like in Real Life

 “If there is no explicit limit to work-in-progress and no signaling to pull new work through the system, it is not a kanban system.”

-Acclaimed for its ability to produce deliverables in the shortest time possible, Kanban is one of the most renowned methodologies that enables work teams to achieve on-time production.
-When a business that relies on constant value creation stalls, its workflow isn’t optimized.
+Teams choose Kanban for its ability to quickly deliver results, ensuring on-time production.
+When a business that relies on constant value creation stalls, they’re not optimizing their workflow effectively.
 By focusing on workflow, Kanban shifts the team’s mindset to prioritize finishing tasks over starting them.

 Kanban consists of a board with cards located in columns with a number at the top of each one.

-Work in progress (WIP) limit: The number located at the top of a column indicates the number of cards allowed in it.
+● Work in progress (WIP) limit: The number at the top of a column shows the limit of cards allowed.
 This is the big difference between a Kanban board and an ordinary task board.
 The team enters a new item only if there’s a free space in the corresponding column of the board.

-But Kanban is much more than a board.
+However, Kanban encompasses more than just a board.
 What we know today as Kanban supports six crucial workflow principles:

 1. Visualize workflow: This is the most fundamental step to adopt and implement the Kanban method.
 You need to visualize, either on a physical or electronic Kanban board, the steps of the process.

-1. Limit WIP: Limiting WIP means focusing on completing a certain number of tasks and then starting on the next ones.
+2. Limit WIP: Limiting WIP means focusing on completing a certain number of tasks and then starting on the next ones.
 Less is more, so when WIP is low, the lead time is shorter, and throughput is higher.
-As I mentioned before, the WIP limit is applied to each column of the board, allowing team members to place no more than the maximum number of cards allowed.
+As I mentioned earlier, each board column has a WIP limit to prevent exceeding the maximum card count.

-1. Manage flow: Managing flow is about analyzing the process for creating items and developing deliverables to identify unproductive areas and improve.
+3. Manage flow: Managing flow is about analyzing the process for creating items and developing outputs to identify unproductive areas and improve.
 The team can do so by using Kanban metrics:

 • Lead time: Measures the time lapse from item creation to completion.

-• Cycle time: Represents the time lapse between starting to work on an item and completing it.
+• Cycle time: Represents the time lapse between the start of a task and its completion.

 • Cumulative flow: Shows the number of tasks at each stage of the development process and their progress over time.
 The items in different columns on the board are color-coded to create a flow chart.

 5. Implement feedback loops: Feedback loops are the foundation of an efficient system.
-Getting feedback early, especially if the team is on the wrong track is crucial to delivering the right job, product, or service to the customer in the shortest time possible.
+Early feedback is crucial for delivering the right result quickly.
 Therefore, the Kanban method recommends the following three types of feedback loops:

 Getting things done:

-• Kanban meeting: This is a daily meeting of approximately 10 minutes to help keep the team focused by discussing the day’s tasks and possible obstacles.
+• Kanban meeting: This brief 10-minute daily meeting keeps the team focused by discussing tasks and potential obstacles for the day.

-• Delivery planning meeting: This meeting is held to plan deadlines for deliverables and make a delivery manifesto.
-It lasts from one to two hours.
+• This meeting is for setting deadlines and creating a delivery plan, it lasts from one to two hours.

 Doing things better:

-• Operations review: A monthly meeting where the team evaluates the performance of the entire process and implements improvements that can be made in the workflow.
+• Monthly meeting to evaluate performance and make improvements in the workflow.
 On average, this meeting lasts one hour.

-• Risk review: The purpose of this monthly meeting is to review the parameters for managing risks as well as obstacles to the team’s ability to deliver and how they can be minimized.
+• Monthly meeting to review risk management parameters and minimize obstacles to team’s ability to deliver.
 Although it normally lasts an hour, it can take up to two hours.

-• Service delivery review: A meeting that is held two days per week to analyze whether the work is progressing according to the client’s expectations.
+• A review meeting held twice a week to check if the work is meeting the client’s expectations.
 Ideally, this meeting should last 30 minutes or less.

 Doing the right things: